National Plastics Center and Museum fundraising video

 Cite as

 National Plastics Center and Museum.
 “National Plastics Center and Museum Fundraising Video.”
 Vhs, n.d.
-Science History Institute VHS Collection, Box 7.
+Science History Institute DVD and Video Collection, Box 7.
 Science History Institute.
 Philadelphia. https://digital.sciencehistory.org/works/psrh12y.

 This citation is automatically generated and may contain errors.